 •Footloose, Make a Game of It – To play footloose, set up just as you would for Scoot.
 The difference is that in Footloose, each kid moves at their own pace, and the kid who finishes the most cards correctly in the allotted time wins.

-•Project It – Get double duty by placing individual cards under a document camera (or use straight from your computer) one at a time and projecting them.
+•Project It – Get double duty by projecting individual cards onto your classroom screen.
 An advantage here is that you can be selective and just use the cards that you want to focus on.
 Use as a targeted assessment, or make it a competition.

 •Centers– A popular use for task cards is to use them in centers.
 Split up the set, and use a handful of related cards at each center.

 •Board Games – Pull out some board games or file folder games that require students to answer questions, and use the task cards to make each one a new game!
 Mix a few sets of cards as needed.

 •Cooperative Learning – Another task card standby, assign task cards to small groups of kids.
 Have the kids work together to complete the activities on the cards.
 If each group is working on a slightly different topic, they can take a turn being the “expert group” at the end and present to the class, explaining what they worked on and what the correct answers are.

 •Partner Check – A variation on group work is to have kids work with a partner,or a small group,but in this case, each kid solves the questions individually and then checks with partners to see whether they agree or whether someone needs to reconsider his answer.

 For Fast Finishers – Keep a set of slightly more difficult task cards on hand to challenge those kids who always finish early.

 For Targeted Review – Use selected task cards from a set that you have already used for a whole class activity for targeted review work for individual kids as needed.